adityasankranthi/LinkedList-Sequence-ADT-Implementation/README.md

 ### Review

 #### Did I correctly anticipate the difficulties?
+I knew I was going to use the linkedList methods in the robot parts, therefore I was able to anticipate the difficulties.

 #### How did the plan go?
+Sticking to what you need to do in the homework worked pretty good, I was aware which part of the code was going wrong because I was working with one thing at a time.
 ### Preview

 #### What should I do differently for next week's homework assignment?
+like I state in all assignments I want to start as early as possible.

 #### Do I need more resources?
+No, I did not need any extra resources other than the textbook and the lectures.

 ## Optional Feedback